wangxiaoyunanne/docs/source/hive_vn.html.md

 ### Notes on dynamic graphs

-The reference implementation does not cover a dynamic graph version of this workflow, though one could imagine having a static set of seed nodes and a streaming graph on which you'd like to compute context scores in real time.
+The reference implementation does not cover a dynamic graph version of this workflow, though one could imagine having a static set of seed nodes and a streaming graph on which bkjyou'd like to compute context scores in real time.

 ### Notes on larger datasets

+__TODO__
-<TODO> What if the dataset was larger than can fit into GPU memory or the aggregate GPU memory of multiple GPUs on a node?
+What if the dataset was larger than can fit into GPU memory or the aggregate GPU memory of multiple GPUs on a node?
 What implications would that have on performance?
 What support would Gunrock need to add?

 ### Notes on other pieces of this workload